sobrelamarcha/sobrelamarcha/README.md

-- 👋 Hola, soy @sobrelamarcha
+- 👋 Hi, I'm @sobrelamarcha.
-- 👀 Me gusta vivir decidiendo una intención virtuosa en las cosas que hago.
-Además me dedico actualmente a la programación y diseño gráfico.
+- 👀 I like living with a virtuous intention with the things I do.
+I am currently dedicated to programming and graphic design.
-- 🌱 Sobre temas de programación, actualmente realizo cosas en PHP, JS, TypeScript, Angular, Python.
-Me gusta experimentar y estar abierto.
+- 🌱 I like to experiment and be open to new things.

 <!---